bahmutov/gt/docs/api/module.md

 });
 ```

-See [module tests](examples/moduleSetupTeardown/test.js) for more information and examples
+See [module tests](examples/moduleSetupTeardown/test.js) for more information and examples.

+A very convenient feature: each method can return a promise object
+to tell the test engine when it is done.
+See [example](examples/async/asyncSetup.js)